lsst-dm/dmtn-094/index.rst

 are for identity, which are issued from CILogon, and tokens whose primary use are for checking capabilities.
-Identity tokens are roughly equivalent to X.509 certificates; they include information about the user identity, including the username for the LSST account and/or the UNIX UID, and group memberships, in addition to a crytpographic signature for verifying the token integrity using public key encryption.
+Identity tokens are roughly equivalent to X.509 certificates; they include information about the user identity, including the username for the LSST account and/or the UNIX UID, and group memberships, in addition to a cryptographic signature for verifying the token integrity using public key encryption.

 Capability tokens, in the LSST DM system, will minimally also include the UNIX UID and/or username for the LSST account, as well as a list of capabilities for the token.

-Due to the additional infrastructure and definitions required for impelementing capabilities-based authorization, we intend to implement authentication and authorization in the LSST DM system in two phases.
+Due to the additional infrastructure and definitions required for implementing capabilities-based authorization, we intend to implement authentication and authorization in the LSST DM system in two phases.